adfinis/ember-simple-auth-oidc/README.md

       tokenEndpoint: "/token",
       userinfoEndpoint: "/userinfo",
     }
+    // ...
   }
   return ENV;
 }
 ```

-A complete list of all possible config options can be found below:
+Here is a complete list of all possible config options:

 **host** \<String\>
 A relative or absolute URI of the authorization server.